lairdubois/lairdubois-ansible/README.md

 ### ACME / DNS
 For now, the file for the API key used by gandi are not included in the repository and must be added to the file `~/.acme.sh/account.conf` under the key `GANDI_LIVEDNS_KEY=...`

+### DKIM keys
+They are not yet generated/managed by the playbook.